Summary: in this tutorial, you will learn how to use the Oracle

 Note that this example is just for demonstration, you can add

-to the definition of the sent
+DEFAULT 0 to the definition of the sentcolumn.

 In this tutorial, you have learned how to use the Oracle

-statement to insert data into a table from the result of a query.
+INSERT INTO SELECT statement to insert data into a table from the result of a query.

 0 comments: